Skip to content

 By incorporating these helpful tips, you can effectively expand your grocery budget without compromising taste or nutrition.

-To elevate your savings game and make even wiser financial choices, be sure to use RaiseRight for all your grocery needs.
+To build a steady stream of savings and make wiser financial choices, be sure to use RaiseRight for your grocery (and all shopping) needs.

-After determining your weekly or monthly grocery budget, buy a grocery gift card via RaiseRight that matches your estimated total grocery cost.
-Commit to using that specific gift card for your purchases so you can manage your budget seamlessly.
-Or, shop online through RaiseRight if you prefer online orders for groceries.
+After determining your weekly or monthly grocery budget, buy a grocery gift card on RaiseRight that matches your estimated grocery costs.
+Commit to using that gift card for your purchases so you can manage your budget with ease.

-This not only ensures efficient budgeting but also allows you to contribute funds towards your child's school, sports team, music program, or support your chosen church or nonprofit organization!
+This not only ensures efficient budgeting but also allows you to contribute funds towards your child's school, sports team, or music program, or support your chosen church or nonprofit organization.

 Here are some next steps to get the ball rolling: